 The MS in Information will offer six new courses: INFO 676 Applied Ontology and INFO 654 Enterprise Content Management, both of which target the intersection of information systems and library and information science; INFO 508 Information Innovation through Design Thinking, which provides an overview of basic phases of design processes; INFO 690 Understanding Users: User Experience Research Methods, which introduces common user experience (UX) research methods that designers use to inform, generate, and test design ideas; INFO 691 Prototyping the User Experience, which introduces students to prototyping techniques and tools for a range of user experience and design contexts; and INFO 615 Designing with Data, which introduces students to A/B testing and statistical methods to prepare them to design and run large-scale user experiments that can inform design decisions.

-The Post Baccalaureate Certificate in Human-Computer Interaction and User Experience (UX) offers professionals of all backgrounds with the practical skills necessary to design and evaluate a wide variety of user experiences and computer interfaces.
+The Graduate Certificate in Human-Computer Interaction and User Experience (UX) offers professionals of all backgrounds with the practical skills necessary to design and evaluate a wide variety of user experiences and computer interfaces.
 Credits earned in the three-course certificate program can be applied toward the MS in Information.

-To learn more about the MSI program, please visit our MS in Information webpage or submit a Request for Information to be contacted by CCI’s recruitment team.
+To learn more about the MSI program, please submit a Request for Information to be contacted by CCI’s recruitment team.